Skip to main content

 In men, testosterone has a complex and multifaceted relationship with the cardiovascular system.
 Endogenous testosterone has been shown to have several potentially beneficial effects, including vasodilation, improved lipid profiles, and enhanced insulin sensitivity.
 However, the effects of exogenous testosterone administration, as in TRT, have been a subject of controversy.
 Some early observational studies suggested a possible increased risk of cardiovascular events with TRT, leading to a warning from the U.S. Food and Drug Administration (FDA).

-However, a growing body of evidence from randomized controlled trials (RCTs) and meta-analyses has provided a more reassuring picture.
-A recent meta-analysis of 17 RCTs involving over 9,000 men found that TRT did not increase the risk of all-cause mortality, cardiovascular mortality, stroke, or myocardial infarction.
 Another large-scale study, the TRAVERSE trial, also found no increase in major adverse cardiovascular events with TRT in middle-aged and older men with hypogonadism.
 While these findings are encouraging, the TRAVERSE trial did note a higher incidence of atrial fibrillation and pulmonary embolism in the testosterone group, highlighting the need for careful patient selection and monitoring.

-The mechanism by which TRT might influence is not fully understood.
+The mechanism by which TRT might influence cardiovascular risk is not fully understood.
 One potential pathway is through its effect on hematocrit.
 Testosterone stimulates erythropoiesis, the production of red blood cells, which can lead to an increase in blood viscosity and a potential increased risk of thromboembolic events.
 This underscores the importance of regular monitoring of hematocrit levels in men undergoing TRT.

 Estrogen and the Female Cardiovascular System

 In women, the relationship between estrogen and cardiovascular health is equally complex.
 The decline in estrogen levels during menopause is associated with an increase in cardiovascular risk factors, such as unfavorable changes in lipid profiles and increased visceral adiposity.
 This led to the hypothesis that estrogen therapy could be cardioprotective.
-However, the results of the WHI trial challenged this notion, showing an increased risk of stroke and with in a population of older postmenopausal women.

 Subsequent analyses of the WHI data have suggested that the timing of hormone therapy initiation is a critical factor.
 The “timing hypothesis” posits that estrogen therapy may have beneficial or neutral effects on cardiovascular health when initiated in younger, recently menopausal women, but may be harmful when started in older women with established atherosclerosis.
 This is supported by observational studies that have shown a lower risk of coronary heart disease in women who start hormone therapy in their 50s.